Working with Singles

 // get the current value without causing a rerender

-const currentValue = singles.activeUser.get();
+const currentValue = store.activeUser.get();